 Districts, as well as the determination of appropriate cost-effective strategies to rehabilitate and appropriate district for review.
 Any concerns are addressed and resolved prior to the data reporting being finalized.
 The Central Pavement Management Office is responsible for the data processing and analysis, and for making the data available for use by the Department, consultants, and others.
-The Office of Financial Development is responsible for reporting the condition of the State Highway System for Pavement Management purposes.
+The Central Program Development Office is responsible for reporting the condition of the State Highway System for Pavement Management purposes.